waveform80/pisense/docs/quickstart.rst

 Finally, if you're familiar with the `Pillow`_ library (formerly PIL, the Python Imaging Library) you can obtain a representation of the screen with the :meth:`~SenseScreen.image` method.
-You can draw on this with the facilities of Pillow's :mod:`ImageDraw` module then copy the result back to the Sense HAT's screen with the :meth:`~SenseScreen.draw` method (the image returned doesn't automatically update the screen when modified, unlike the array representation).
+You can draw on this with the facilities of Pillow's :mod:`~PIL.ImageDraw` module then copy the result back to the Sense HAT's screen with the :meth:`~SenseScreen.draw` method (the image returned doesn't automatically update the screen when modified, unlike the array representation).